affinda/affinda-python/docs/sync_operations.md

  | get_all_resumes(**kwargs)
 ```

-Gets summary information for all resumes of a user.
+Gets list of all resumes.

 Returns all the resume summaries for that user, limited to 300 per page.